frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/create-a-doctype.md

 ---
 title: Create a DocType - Frappe Framework Tutorial
-description: A DocType represents an entity.
-It defines the properties and behaviour of the entity.
+description: DocType is analogous to a Model in other frameworks.
+Apart from defining properties, it also defines the behavior of the Model.
 ---

 # Create a DocType

-A DocType represents an entity.
-It defines the properties and behaviour of the entity.
+DocType is analogous to a Model in other frameworks.
+Apart from defining properties, it also defines the behavior of the Model.

 ## Enable Developer Mode